verlenmot/weather-project/architecture-documentation/architecture-description.md

 Azure Key Vault is used to contain the secret scope for Databricks.

-Key Vault contains SAS tokens for storage containers (four in total)
+Key Vault contains SAS tokens for storage containers (two in total)

 ## Azure Network Rules